Relations between Aborigines

-Many of the Convicts were sent to Australia for quite odd crimes.
+Sometimes laws are created to exert a moral code, sometimes to solve a problem and sometimes to help someone consolidate their power.
+All such reasons can be found in the laws that resulted in Convicts being sent to Australia.
 For example, Irish catholics were transported for simply looking suspicious.
 Likewise, political reformers were transported to trying to form unions, suggesting politicians get paid and promoting the French revolutionary ideals of liberty, equality and fraternity.

 By today's standards, all of the Convicts sent to Australia had only committed trivial crimes.
 The serious crimes, such as rape, murder, or impersonating an Egyptian, were punished with the death penality.

 Because there was a sense of illegitimacy about whether the punishment fitted the crime, many Convicts decided that there was a difference between being a law abiding citizen, and being a decent human being.
 Such sentiments can be seen in verses of Convict poetry such as:

 "The law locks up the man or woman

 Who steals the common from the goose "